mikhmha/my_blog/README.md

 # 07/03/2025 RENEWAL

 Last night I made the game servers live for US-WEST and EU-CENTRAL.
-I haven't promoted the launch anywhere or told anyone directly outside of some very niche spaces (aka not anywhere gamers typically would be).
+I haven't promoted the launch anywhere or told anyone IRL outside of some very niche spaces (aka not anywhere gamers typically would be).
 Theres been some players so far though very intermittently.
 Again its not a gamer crowd.

 The past few weeks I've been depressed, very much so.
 I recognize it.
 Its slowed down progress on the game as I've had very little motivation and lots of brain fog.
 I felt like I was trapped.
 When I look back I think the cause was due to feeling so overwhelmed, stressed, and other pressures in my life.
 Yesterday after making the game live I was in a very strange mood.
 Its no good seeing people connect to the game and barely playing it before leaving - can't blame em.
 But I wasn't sad.
 Which was strange.
 I thought seeing that sort of thing would break me.